asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 - Each **Tile** has a specific set of sides it can connect to, encoded, visually, on the Tile itself.
 - Each Tile *must* match its neighboring Tiles in connections. **Connected** sides must match and **Separated** sides must match.
-- Board edges are cosidered neutral Separateds.
+- Board edges are considered neutral Separateds.

 ### Groups